OasisDigital/ng-doc-portal/libs/ng-doc-portal-plugin/README.md

 You can add a prefixed group to any glob pattern object by adding the `titlePrefix` property.
 This will automatically prefix the globbed pages with the group in the side navigation system.

-This will not overwrite any groups you can explicitly defined in the page's title property.
+> This will not overwrite any groups you explicitly defined in the page's title property.
 It will only prefix the title.

 ```json
 {